-Over twenty-five years ago when it first opened, Lam’s was a tiny grocery store barely larger than 700 square feet.
+In the early 1990s, Lam’s was a tiny grocery store barely larger than 700 square feet.
 It was a family-run affair like most other small businesses in Seattle’s International District.
 Mac and Judy Lam would put in long hours with their five kids — three sons and two daughters — who would come in after school and on the weekends to help out.

-George’s family owned and operated an Asia market in Michigan for a number of years, as well as a wholesale business out of California.
-They have not only retained the good values that Yen’s family had worked for over 24 years to build, but have also added even more selection and greater value to Lam’s Seafood customers.
+In June 2015, the Lams family passed the baton onto the new owners of Lam’s Seafood Market, George and Kim Nguyen.
+George’s family (pictured above) had previously owned and operated an Asia market in Michigan for a number of years, as well as a wholesale business out of California.
+They have not only retained the good values that the Lam family had worked for over 24 years to build, but have also added even more selection and greater value to Lam’s Seafood customers.